High School & Student Recognition Opportunities

 To earn this title and receive the red cord, students may have to donate at a community blood drive or donor center in addition to school sponsored blood drives.

-LifeServe will award a $500 scholarship to students who organize a successful blood drive during our summer (Memorial Day - Labor Day) or winter (December and January) scholarship periods!
-To be eligible to win, students must recruit donors, act as the chairperson for the blood drive, and meet specific goals for registered donors.
+LifeServe will award up to $500 in scholarship funds to students who organize a successful blood drive during the summer (Memorial Day - Labor Day) or winter (December and January) scholarship periods!
+To be eligible for the scholarship award, students must recruit donors, act as the chairperson for the blood drive, and register 25 donors ($250 awarded) or 40 donors ($500 awarded).
+Individual scholarships are offered to any student seeking or currently achieving a higher level of education.

-If your school meets the minimum requirements, you will qualify to receive a $100 scholarship.
-If the minimum requirements are met and exceeded, there will be an additional $1 for each unit collected above the threshold guidelines, with a maximum payout of $500
+If the school meets the minimum requirements, the school will select a student to be the recipient of the $100 scholarship.
+If the minimum requirements are met and exceeded, there will be an additional $1 for each unit collected above the threshold guidelines, with a maximum payout of $500.
+LifeServe Blood Center encourages the high school to award the scholarship to a student that has been active with the blood drives or has demonstrated a strong sense of civic duty.